ck-zhang/px/docs/spec.md

 * `px python install <version>`

-  * Install a runtime (implementation-specific), then add to px’s registry.
+  * Downloads the requested CPython release via `python-build-standalone` (fall back to `--path` for custom interpreters).
+  * Installs under `~/.px/runtimes/…` and registers it in the px runtime registry.

 * `px python use <version>`